tanducmai/myportfolio/content/posts/database-sql-common-functions.md

 - A part of the date that you want to return.
 - The table below lists all valid date part values.
-- Note: either uppercase or lowercase letters are acceptable.
+- Note: either upper-case or lower-case letters are acceptable.

 | datePart    | abbreviation |
 | :---:       | :---:        |